jsona/schemastore/README.md

 # SchemaStore

-A collection of JSONA schema files.
+A collection of JSONA Schema files.